Last updated: [11/10/20]

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

-- Travelers must take a certified PCR COVID-19 test no more than 72 hours before departure and obtain a negative result.
+- Travelers must take a certified PCR COVID-19 test no more than 72 before departure for Uganda and obtain a negative result.
 Tests must have been done by a health facility that is accredited by the government of the country in which the test is conducted.
 Travelers will be required to present their test results to the airline to receive confirmation of their flight booking.
-For more information, please visit the Ministry of Foreign Affairs website.

 - Uganda has an Emergency Operations Center at the Ministry of Health that is managing the COVID-19 response and can be reached through their hotline: (+256) 0800 203 033, 0800-100-066, or 0800-303-033.